rarimo/rarime-rn-sdk/README.md

 # Rarime React Native SDK

-React Native bindings for the **Rarimo protocol**, enabling seamless ZK identity verification and passport interaction on **iOS and Android**.
+React Native integration SDK for the **Rarimo protocol**, enabling seamless ZK identity verification and passport interaction on **iOS and Android**.

 Powered by the **Expo Modules**.